cluis-lopez/Pi-K8s/README.md

 raspi3-1   Ready                           7d    v1.28.6+k3s2
 ```

-Worker nodes are not tagged but you may do so using:
+Worker nodes are not tagged by default but you may do so using:
 `sudo kubectl label node <nodename> node-role.kubernetes.io/worker=worker`

 ### Ansible Installation
-For those using Ansible, under Ansible directory in the repo, there's a copy of the scrips I use to initialize the cluster.
+For those using Ansible, under Ansible directory in the repo, there's a copy of the scripts I use to initialize the cluster.
 K3s deployment is yet under works, by the way.

 Edit the yaml playbooks to reflect your own environment (hostnames, IPs...)

-## Optional: Manage your cluster from your x86 Linux laptop
+## Optional: Manage your cluster from your laptop
-To avoid stay connected to one of your Raspis (tipically your master node) to administer/monitor you cluster, is convenient to use your laptop as a cluster controller which only requires to install & configure `kubectl` on it
+To avoid open ssh connections to one of your Raspis (tipically your master node) to administer/monitor you cluster, is convenient to use your laptop as a cluster controller which only requires to install & configure `kubectl` on it

 - Install kubectl on you linux laptop following the official documentation (https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
 - On your raspberry kubernetes master node copy the contents of file `/etc/rancher/k3s/k3s.yaml`